 Masks are not required in outdoor settings but are recommended in some situations.
 For indoor athletic and social events, masks are not required for vaccinated individuals, but they are recommended when social distancing is not possible.
 Unvaccinated individuals are required to wear masks indoors or when in areas where social distancing is not possible.

 For gatherings where food and drink will be consumed, it is recommended that participants be socially distanced if not wearing their mask unless they are consuming food and drink in a socially stable group, i.e., people who they live or work with on a regular basis.

-Exceptions to these requirements and recommendations, as they relate to events, include:
+Exceptions to these masking recommendations, as they relate to events, include:

-- When you are eating or drinking and six feet away from others or divided by a physical barrier, such as a plexiglass shield.
+- When you are eating or drinking and 6 feet away from others or divided by a physical barrier, such as a plexiglass shield.

 - When you are with small numbers of people you consistently live or work with daily (known as a stable group) including roommates, officemates, family members or lab coworkers.